Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

-We will consider codes which encode a single qubit in a block of $n$ qubits with $n=O(L^2)$ with $L$ the linear size of the 2D array.
-Important parameters of the code performance are the pseudo-threshold $p_c(L)$ which is the error probability at which the elementary error rate $p$ equals the logical error rate for a given size $L$, the asymptotic threshold $p_c=\lim_{n \rightarrow \infty} p_c(L)$ and the logical error rate $\overline{p}(p,L)$ which is a function of the block size and the elementary error rate $p$.
 For the Bacon-Shor code in Section \ref{sec:BS}, the asymptotic threshold $p_c=0$, hence it is of interest to consider what is the optimal block size for this code.
 Another interesting class of 2D topological stabilizer codes are the color codes \cite{BM:colorcodes}.
-The color codes offer little practical advantage over the surface code if the goal is to build a quantum memory as some of the parity checks involve more than $4$ qubits and the noise thresholds are similar as for the surface code, see e.~g.~\cite{LAR:colorcodes}.
+The color codes offer little practical advantage over the surface code if the goal is to build a quantum memory as some of the parity checks involve more than $4$ qubits.
+Having higher-weight parity checks negatively impacts the noise threshold as we assume each gate in the parity check measurement circuit can fail.
+This is likely to be the reason that the phenomenological threshold of the color code obtained as approximately $0.082\%$ in the detailed study in \cite{LAR:colorcodes} is lower than the surface code threshold (about $1\%$).
+The higher-dimensional color codes may be of interest in schemes for universal encoded computation, see the earlier discussion in Section \ref{sec:tt}.